Moving to Mobility: The Data Collection Checklist

 Mobile data collection, while comparable to its punch card and keyboard predecessors, advances the sophistication and flexibility of the data collection process.
 The nature of today’s mobile devices makes mobile data collection far richer, adaptable and extensible than earlier approaches.
 Unlike a keyboard, which is limited to text inputs and exclusively connected to a single device, a smart phone can accept data in multiple forms.

-A mobile data collection device like a smartphone or tablet can create and ingest images, audio and video.
+A mobile data collection device like a smartphone or tablet can create and ingest images, audio and signatures.
 It can also connect dynamically with a range of applications in multiple hosting scenarios.
 And, of course, mobile data collection allows the data collector to range far from the site of data processing and storage.

 Traditional Paper Forms